Business Asset Disposal Relief (BADR) – was 10%, now 14%, rising to 18%

 You should complete the supplementary capital gains section of your annual self assessment form.

-If you cannot do this, make a claim directly with HMRC in writing or by filling in Section A of the Claim for Business Asset Disposal Relief form.
+If you cannot do this, make a claim directly with HMRC in writing or by filling in Section A of the HS275: Business Asset Disposal Relief helpsheet.

-The rules are complex, and you must meet various qualifying conditions before claiming the Relief.
+The rules are complex, and you must meet specific qualifying conditions to claim the Relief.
 For obvious reasons, we recommend reading the official guidance and talking to your accountant before making a claim.